Stolpersteine/stolpersteine-android/README.md

 See http://developer.android.com/google/play-services/setup.html

-### Import Stolpersteine project
+### Run App

 1. File > Import... > Android/Existing Android Code Into Workspace
 2. Choose Stolpersteine folder and import

-### API Key
+3. Add dependency to Google Play Services in Properties > Android > Library

-Use your own API key in AndroidManifest.xml or have the SHA1 of your keystore registered with an existing API key.
+4. Use your own API key in AndroidManifest.xml or have the SHA1 of your keystore registered with an existing API key.

     keytool -list -v -keystore ~/.android/debug.keystore

-### Run App

-Configure a virtual device with Android 4.2.2 or higher using the Google APIs.
+5. Configure a virtual device with Android 4.2.2 or higher using the Google APIs.
 Alternatively, use a hardware device.
+6. Run as Android Application

 ### Run Tests

 1. File > Import... > Android/Existing Android Code Into Workspace
 2. Choose StolpersteineTest folder and import
+3. Add dependency to Stolpersteine in Properties > Android > Library
 3. Configure to run as Android JUnit Test

 ### Requires Android Version
 API Level 11+

 Android 3.0.x(HONEYCOMB) or above

 ## License